Sunflower Oil: When it’s Healthy and When it’s NotUpdated: July 20, 2017healthy fats

 High Oleic Sunflower Oil: The Clear Winner

-If you are going to use or consume this oil in your home, it is best to use a cold pressed, high oleic, unrefined, organic sunflower oil (this brand is excellent).
+If you choose to use or consume this oil in your home, it is best to use a cold pressed, high oleic, unrefined, organic sunflower oil (this brand is excellent).
 Used traditionally in salad dressing as in Eastern European cuisine is a great way to enjoy it.

-Remember that healthy fats naturally liquid at room temperature need to be carefully handled and stored.
+Remember that healthy fats naturally liquid at room temperature require careful handling and storage.
 They are prone to rancidity even if high oleic.
 Carefully choosing a good brand as mentioned above is important.
 Also, use it quickly or be sure to refrigerate.
 In moderation, these oils make a wonderful addition to your kitchen and cuisine.

 Sunflower Oil in Homemade Formula

-One other important note: high oleic sunflower oil is great to use in your home, but should not be used in homemade baby formula.
-The recipe for baby formula should include sunflower oil that is cold pressed, unrefined, organic, and LOW oleic (this brand is recommended).
+One other important note.
+While high oleic sunflower oil is great to use for home cooking, it is inappropriate as an ingredient in homemade baby formula.
+The recipe for baby formula includes sunflower oil that is cold pressed, unrefined, organic, and LOW oleic (this brand is recommended).
 This ensures that the appropriate level of essential omega-6 fats is in the formula.

 Subscribe today and gain access to my exclusive & FREE weekly newsletter packed with the latest health news, Real Food recipes, video how-to's, special discounts and much more!